alexd-alves/vigilante/content/Logs/Session 7.md

 The letter contains a series of jobs for the [[Characters/Players/index|Party]]:

 >[!summary] Jobs:
->* There is a black market auction happening in a week. [[Barouk's Works]] wants the [[Characters/Players/index|Party]] to take it down from the inside.
+>* #BootlegBargains There is a black market auction happening in a week. [[Barouk's Works]] wants the [[Characters/Players/index|Party]] to take it down from the inside.
 However, it is invite only, so they must procure an invitation themselves.
 >
->* There are also reports of dock workers going missing, which is not that unusual but the managers are becoming annoyed.
+>* #FishAndChips There are also reports of dock workers going missing, which is not that unusual but the managers are becoming annoyed.
 >
->* Finally, there are home robberies taking place at the edges of the [[Ondra#Locations|Barouk District]], although the victims don't have much money so this is low priority.
+>* #HovelPlunder, there are home robberies taking place at the edges of the [[Ondra#Locations|Barouk District]], although the victims don't have much money so this is low priority.

 [[Falsair]] interrogates [[Lachlan]] about his throughs on [[Issha]], but all he has noticed is that he is a confident lad. [[Falsair]] messages [[Nula]] that [[Issha]] probably doesn't know about the battle and [[Aric]], and that they should pretend to go along with it.